travis-ci/docs-travis-ci-com/user/environment-variables.md

 3. Commit the changes to your `.travis.yml`.

 > Encryption and decryption keys are tied to the repository.
-If you fork a project and add it to Travis CI, it will *not* access to the encrypted variables.
+If you fork a project and add it to Travis CI, it will *not* have access to the encrypted variables.

 The encryption scheme is explained in more detail in [Encryption keys](/user/encryption-keys).